asetti2002/ChromeDriverTests/README.md

-# 319tests
+# WebsiteTests

-Test Cases for COM S 319 Final Project
+Test Cases for an online planner website.
+Requires chromedriver application in order to run.